kaylon/fate-template/README.md

    ```
 4. Clone this repository or download the files to your local machine.

+## Alternative pdf creation via github actions

+If you don't want to install the pandoc stack you can use github actions to create your pdf.
+On pushing to the main branch the pdf will be generated.
+You can retrieve it from the actions tab in github under the pandoc job artifacts.

 ## Writing Your Campaign

 Write your content in `main.md` using standard Markdown.